helps people win back their lives

 Grand Rapids Rising Blood Alcohol

-Michigan’s DUI laws require the prosecutor to prove that you were intoxicated at the time of the driving.
-One way for the prosecutor to prove intoxication is with the breath or blood test results.
-This means that if the prosecutor can prove that you had a bodily alcohol level at or above .08 at the time of your operation, then the jury may find you guilty on this basis alone.
+This is because one way for the prosecutor to prove intoxication is with the breath or blood test results.
+In an alcohol case this means that if the prosecutor can prove that you had a bodily alcohol level at or above .08 at the time of your operation, then the jury may find you guilty on this basis alone.
 The jury instruction allows the jury to assume that the alcohol level was the same at the time of the driving as it was at the time of the test, but they are not required to do so.

 Showing this time-based connection is not always as straightforward as it seems.
-For one thing, it usually takes time to get a breath or blood sample was probably collected an hour or more, and the blood alcohol or drug level can change significantly during this hours’ time.
-This is an important fact because your bodily alcohol level rarely stays the same over time.
-It is either increasing or decreasing.
-If your lawyer can build a defense showing that your bodily alcohol level rose between the time of driving and the time of the test, then you may have a rising blood alcohol defense.Where This Defense May Be Applicable
+For one thing, it usually takes time to get a breath or blood test, usually an hour or more, and the blood alcohol or drug level can change significantly during this hours’ time.
+This is an important because during this hour your alcohol or drug level is either increasing or decreasing.
+If your lawyer can build a defense showing that your drug or alcohol levels rose between the time of driving and the time of the test, then you may have a rising blood alcohol defense.Where This Defense May Be Applicable

 For more information on this defense, please refer to Defending Drinking Drivers, a James Publishing publication.